These five African countries were not invited to Biden’s summit

 President Biden is expected to join the summit on Wednesday and deliver remarks on the U.S.-Africa Business Forum.

-While a significant majority of African nations have joined the summit this week, five were not invited.
+While a significant majority of African nations joined the summit this week, five were not invited.

 A senior White House official this week said four of those countries — Guinea, Sudan, Mali and Burkina Faso — have changed their governments unconstitutionally and were suspended from the African Union.